About me, Lena Nechet, L∃N∀

 - And now?

 - Artist - an abstract fine art painter and portraitist, enchanted by photography and videography.
 I always knew I will paint, but it took a couple of life-threatening events to make me drop almost everything else and dare to dive into the madness of purposeless creation.
-I am obsessed with composition and color, have always been.
+I am obsessed with composition and color, and have always been.

-- Web Developer - I love internet.
+- Web Developer - I love the internet.
 I was happy with server programming for several years, regarding it as an art without emotions.
 I still enjoy it now and then.
-I like its clear logical structures, immediate results, and the practical application of math.
-I am painfully aware of the lost of freedom, monopolization, and prevalence of misinformation and junk content on our networks.
+I like its clear logical structures, immediate results, and practical application of math.
+I am painfully aware of the loss of freedom, monopolization, and prevalence of misinformation and junk content on our networks.
 I try to do my part in fixing it.

 If I would use only a few adjectives to describe myself, I would choose these additional words:

 - Happy - I am quite joyful most of the time.
 If I am not in a blissful state, it is usually because of actual difficulties in my life.
 If those are bad enough, which happened many times, I still cannot stay sad for too long.
 It feels like I can not allow myself melancholy.
 Usually, I quickly find ways to force myself out of sadness through action or radical material changes.
 Luckily for me, I started practicing prolonged meditations (zazen, pranayama, kundalini, etc.) early in my youth and had the time of my life, staring at empty walls.